osmcode/osmium-tool/man/osmium-time-filter.md

 If only a single point in time was given, the result will be a normal OSM file without history containing no deleted objects.

-The format for the timestamps is "yyyy-mm-ddThh:mm::ssZ".
+The format for the timestamps is "yyyy-mm-ddThh:mm:ssZ".

 This commands reads its input file only once and writes its output file in one go so it can be streamed, ie. it can read from STDIN and write to